Mai Tai Recipes

 The Ultimate Mai Tai Recipe

 This is the house Mai Tai at Ultimate Mai Tai Headquarters.
-First labeled as the “Ultimate Mai Tai” when it was served as a special menu addition at The Kon-Tiki in Oakland and coming soon to the regular menu at Tiki Tom’s in Walnut Creek.
+First labeled as the “Ultimate Mai Tai” when it was served as a special menu addition at The Kon-Tiki in Oakland and currently available on the regular menu at Tiki Tom’s in Walnut Creek.
 This features our Ultimate Mai Tai Rum Blend with four heavy rums.
 Steve the Bartender calls this “a Mai Tai for Mai Tai lovers.”

 Ultimate Mai Tai by Kevin Crossman